Every step in the funnel is a chance to win or lose customers.

-Scroll to explore the SaaS Customer Journey from prospect to evangelist and see how to improve topline revenue through acquisition and retention.
+So, let's explore the SaaS Customer Journey from prospect to evangelist and see how to improve top-line revenue through acquisition as well as retention; and ultimately evangelism.

 Are metrics that can help predict the trajectory of our efforts.
 Increasing impressions is good if we have a successful demo to purchase conversion rate for our paid channel.